Professional Development Network of Program Implementation Coaches

 - delivery of training on evidence-based practices

-- delivery of program coaching
+- delivery of program implementation coaching

-The commitment of program coaches should be a minimum of three to five years.
+The commitment of program implementation coaches should be a minimum of three to five years.
 SLT should plan for a minimum of .10 FTE for each program coach's support per implementation site.
 The FTE should also reflect the number of practitioner coaches per implementation site.
-The number of program coaches will increase as new implementation sites are added.
+The number of program implementation coaches will increase as new implementation sites are added.

 All members of the PDN are required to participate in training on evidence-based practices and fidelity implementation before beginning implementation activities, to ensure they are proficient in all professional development activities.